-- We offer a holistic approach where physical education is encouraged and learning takes place across the waking day - In KS3,4 and 5, PE IS given designated timeslots in the timetable - The Individual activities are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The progress of students in PE is broken down into small steps -"I Can" statements based upon the P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with. - Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year.

-- Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation.
+- We offer a holistic approach where physical education is encouraged and learning takes place across the waking day - In KS3,4 and 5, PE IS given designated timeslots in the timetable - The Individual activities are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation.

 - Accreditation we offer our student external Accreditations AQA unit awards at entry and Pre entry Level and in PE.

 - Positive Behaviour Approaches The PE curriculum encourages the use of Positive behavior approaches

 - Sensory and Communication Strategies The PE curriculum is delivered using a wide range of augmented communication strategies.

 - The PE curriculum is supported by a range of activities both on and off site which encourage participation and engagement with Physical Education e.g.;

-- Swimming
+- Swimming 0

-- Climbing
+- Climbing 0

-- Yoga
+- Yoga 0

 - Saints Ability (Football)

-- Sports for Champions

 - Sports Day

 - Pedall

 - Use of Outdoor Equipment

 - National Walking Day

-- Fishing at Southlands

 - o Flamenco

-- We recognise the strong links between the encouragement of living a healthy lifestyle and physical activity and this is linked to the work undertaken in PSHE/RSE.
+- We recognise the strong links between the encouragement of living a healthy lifestyle and physical activity and this is linked to the work undertaken in PSHE/RSE